-VI.
+VII.
 CONCLUSION

-The objective of this paper was to explore if human player navigation data can be used to create a heatmap, for the purpose of adjusting the weight cost in an A^ graph to influence the pathfinding.
+The objective of this paper was to explore if human player navigation data can be used to create a heatmap, for the purpose of adjusting the weight cost in an $A^$ graph to influence the pathfinding.

-The roaming model demonstrates that using a method, which restricts pathing decisions based on what it can see, and using a heatmap weighted A algorithm, a good imitation of the general roaming behaviours of a human player can be achieved.
+The roaming model demonstrates that using a method, which restricts pathing decisions based on what it can see, and using a heatmap weighted A\ algorithm, a good imitation of the general roaming behaviours of a human player can be achieved.
 This hybrid model was able to take advantage of tags in the environment so the NPC could make decisions based on what was in view.
 Thus, removing omniscient characteristics often associated with NPCs and which can be clearly identified by players.
-The heatmap weighted A offers a unique approach to influencing pathfinding so that NPCs use frequently travelled areas, making the NPC interactions more natural, than scripted interactions that can appear forced.
+The heatmap weighted A\ offers a unique approach to influencing pathfinding so that NPCs use frequently travelled areas, making the NPC interactions more natural, than scripted interactions that can appear forced.

-However, it was clear that using a designated A roaming graph had negative implications when used for other navigation tasks.
-Therefore, the practical application of the model would need to incorporate a multiple graph solution, in which the A would be applied to an appropriate graph, based on the task the NPC is undertaking.
-This is currently being researched, in which NPCs can instantly switch graphs suited for the current task being undertaken.
+However, it was clear that using a designated A\ roaming graph had negative implications when used for other navigation tasks.
+Therefore, the practical application of the model would need to incorporate a multiple graph solution, in which the A\ would be applied to an appropriate graph, based on the task the NPC is undertaking.